- Create an in-house Knowledge Base & Media Hub

 Virtual, or hybrid presentations make it easy to record the content and save it for OnDemand viewing in the future.
 These recordings can be hosted in your company’s Knowledge Base or Media Hub.

 There’s nothing a Millennial loves more than posting their life accolades on social media.
-Give them reason to post on their LinkedIn with Certifications and knowledge endorsements.
-Working in conjunction with your Knowledge Base, Certifications are the tangible and official accreditation that proves expertise on a specific topic.
-Certifications give your employees something to work towards and something to be proud of.
+Give them reason to post on their LinkedIn with Certificates and knowledge endorsements.
+Working in conjunction with your Knowledge Base, Certificates are the tangible and official accreditation that proves expertise on a specific topic.
+Certificates give your employees something to work towards and something to be proud of.

-Incentivize your employees to hit benchmarks on learning your content and achieving certain certifications.
+Incentivize your employees to hit benchmarks on learning your content and achieving certain certificates.
 Award or formally recognize employees who are excelling in the content.
-Incorporate Certifications into your official training process and get your employees used to utilizing your in-house content from the get-go.
+Incorporate Certificates into your official training process and get your employees used to utilizing your in-house content from the get-go.

 Consider creating a Continuing Education Strategy for your organization, and work with a CE platform to host all aspects of your professional development in one centralized location.